 It’s one of the most defining moments in Danish history, a drama that has everything.
 Many filmmakers have dreamed of putting it on screen, but as Nikolaj Arcel found out, telling the story of mad King Christian VII, his young English wife and the German doctor Struensee is not simple.
 Per Juul Carlsen spoke with the director of "A Royal Affair", in competition in Berlin.

 Mads Mikkelsen has shown enormous versatility in his 16 years as a screen actor.
-Running the gamut from Viking warrior to Enlightenment man and World War II resistance fighter, from genius composer in Paris and pusher in Copenhagen to NGO worker in Africa, even Bond villain, Mikkelsen’s face can carry it all.
+Running the gamut from Viking warrior to Enlightenment man and World War II resistance fighter, from genius composer in Paris and pusher in Copenhagen to NGO worker in India, even Bond villain, Mikkelsen’s face can carry it all.

 PROFILE.
 "You’re not good looking.
 You have an interesting face."
 Stellan Skarsgård spoke these words to Mads Mikkelsen, who plays the lead in Thomas Vinterberg's Cannes competitor "The Hunt", at the 2011 European Film Awards in Berlin.
 We've handpicked a few films that show proof of the Danish actor's versatility.